Qatar - Country Commercial Guide

 Overview

 Healthcare continues to be a priority for the Qatari leadership.
-Even before the onset of the COVID-19 pandemic, healthcare was a national spending priority due to the important role of the National Health Strategy within the National Vision 2030.
+Even before the onset of the COVID-19 pandemic, healthcare was a national spending priority due to the important role of the National Health Strategy within Qatar National Vision 2030.
 The Qatari government is constantly upgrading the quality of its health services, drawing heavily on imported technology and equipment, as well as international expertise and knowledge.
-According to industry estimates, the market for medical equipment will grow over the next five years and relies heavily on imports from Europe, Asia, and the United States.
+According to industry estimates, the market for medical equipment will grow over the next five years, and will rely heavily on imports from Europe, Asia, and the United States.

-Qatar’s strong interest in importing medical equipment, pharmaceuticals, healthcare technologies, and supplies from the United States is driven by two factors: (1) the rise of new construction projects for hospitals and healthcare centers, such as the Northwestern Medicine facility that opened in September 2020, and the Cedars Sinai facility scheduled to open in late 2022; and (2) Qatar’s lack of local production capacity in this area.
+Qatar’s strong interest in importing medical equipment, pharmaceuticals, healthcare technologies, and supplies from the United States is driven by two factors: (1) the rise of new construction projects for hospitals and health care centers, such as the Northwestern Medicine facility that opened in September 2020, and the Cedars Sinai facility opened in late 2022; and (2) Qatar’s limited local production capacity in this area.
 Qataris needing advanced medical treatment have historically taken advantage of specialized treatment options overseas (including in the United States).
-However, under Vision 2030, Qatar has ambitious plans underway to expand its network of specialized care facilities in Qatar.
+However, under Qatar National Vision 2030, Qatar has ambitious plans underway to expand its network of specialized care facilities in Qatar.

 The Gulf Rift from 2017-2021 between Qatar and Saudi Arabia, the United Arab Emirates, Bahrain, and Egypt severely impacted the medical device trade.
-During that time, all trade was suspended and consequently, the industry slowed down considerably, which opened avenues for new suppliers to enter the market.
+During that time, all trade between these states was suspended and consequently the industry slowed down considerably, which opened avenues for new suppliers to enter the market.
 The Qatari government offers a range of incentives to prompt more local firms to break into this expanding market.

-Rising cases of chronic diseases such as cardiovascular disease, respiratory diseases, cancer, and diabetes can be traced to lifestyle-related or behavioral risk factors such as a diet heavy in fat and physical inactivity.
-The National Vision 2030 plan calls for coverage of preventive and curative healthcare (both physical and mental) and an integrated system of healthcare offering high-quality services through public and private institutions.
-Additionally, the population in general, has become more conscious of holistic health, proper diet and exercise, natural/organic foods, smaller portions, veganism, vegetarianism, and clean eating.
+Rising cases of chronic diseases such as cardiovascular disease, respiratory diseases, cancer, and diabetes can be traced to lifestyle related or behavioral risk factors such as a diet heavy in fat and physical inactivity.
+Qatar National Vision 2030 calls for coverage of preventive and curative healthcare (both physical and mental) and an integrated system of healthcare offering high-quality services through public and private institutions.
+Additionally, the population in general has become more conscious of holistic health, proper diet and exercise, natural/organic foods, smaller portions, veganism, vegetarianism, and clean eating.
 U.S. firms in the healthcare sector that focus on chronic disease care (products and services) and U.S. companies offering health-conscious products and supplements are in demand.

-The 2022 FIFA World Cup will be a significant marker for Qatar as there will be a large need for healthcare access, networks, and infrastructure in place to meet the demands of a huge influx of visitors for the games.
+The 2022 FIFA Men’s World Cup was e a significant marker for Qatar as there was a large need for healthcare access, networks, and the infrastructure that met the demands of the huge influx of visitors for the games.

 Sub-Sector Best Prospects